zhiyongchenGREAT/speaker-reciprocal-points-learning/README.md

-# Enhancing Open-Set Speaker Identification through Rapid Tuning with Speaker Reciprocal Points and Negative Samples
+# Enhancing Open-Set Speaker Identification through Rapid Tuning with Speaker Reciprocal Points and Negative Sample.(IEEE SLT24)

 ## Overview
 We introduces a novel framework for open-set speaker identification in household environments, playing a crucial role in facilitating seamless human-computer interactions.
 Addressing the limitations of current speaker models and classification approaches, our work integrates an AudioLM frontend with a few-shot rapid tuning neural network (NN) backend for enrollment, employing task-optimized Speaker Reciprocal Points Learning (SRPL) to enhance discrimination across multiple target speakers.
 Furthermore, we propose an enhanced version of SRPL (SRPL+), which incorporates negative sample learning with both speech-synthesized and real negative samples to significantly improve open-set SID accuracy.
 Our approach is thoroughly evaluated across various multi-language datasets, demonstrating its effectiveness in achieving high usability for complex household multi-speaker scenarios and significantly enhancing open-set performance.